Last updated: April 2026

 How do I carry it out?

-The HE Executive have identified 5 steps for carrying out a risk assessment:
+The Health and Safety Executive (HSE) have identified 5 steps for carrying out a risk assessment:

 Step 1 Identify the hazards